paulikeloa/AWSWordPressWorkshop/README.md

 <p>

 12. Log into the WordPress Console for the website using the IP address of the AWS instance.
 For example, http://ipaddress/wp-login.php where **ipaddress** is the public IP address of the server which can be found in the details of the instance.
+Use the following credentials to log into the WordPress Admin Portal:

+>Login: `wordpress`<p>
+>Password: `AWSworkshop`<p>

 ![WordPress Login](img/WordpressLogin.png)